google/fonts/ofl/sarpanch/upstream_info.md

 ## Result

 A source block was added to METADATA.pb referencing the repository URL, the latest commit hash, and the primary UFO master source.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Upstream has both compatible sources (.ufo) and legacy `.sfd`/`.vfb` archives at the pinned commit `265ec8e` (upstream legacy: .vfb masters in masters/).
+Added an override `config.yaml` in `ofl/sarpanch/` that references the compatible sources only (`styles/Regular/font.ufo`, `styles/Medium/font.ufo`, `styles/SemiBold/font.ufo`, `styles/Bold/font.ufo`, `styles/ExtraBold/font.ufo`, `styles/Black/font.ufo`).
+The legacy archives are retained upstream for historical reference but are not consumed by gftools-builder. `google-fonts-sources` auto-detects the override on the next regeneration of crater's `targets.json`.